 Climb a Waterfall.

 Highlands is “the land of waterfalls” and in our opinion this one tops them all.
 Cullasaja Falls is located off of Highway 64 about 18 minutes from Hide Inn Seek.
-The crowds tend to stay away from this one because there is not a trail down to it….you have to scramble down a fairly steep descent with loose dirt and rocks.
+The crowds tend to stay away from this one because there is not a trail down to it and parking is scarce.
+After a scramble down a fairly steep descent with loose dirt and rocks, you’ll be at the base of this refreshing waterfall.
 Once you make it down you can hop boulders and explore the river for as far as you care to go.
 The difficulty to access it has kept it wild & undisturbed.
 It’s epic.

 Take a Bike Ride.